Implementing Psychological First Aid (PFA) in School and Postsecondary Settings

 The webinar was presented by Nancy Kelly, Public Health Advisor, CMHS, SAMHSA, HHS.
 Ms. Kelly works with the Federal Emergency Management Agency Crisis Counseling Assistance and Training Program.
 Before arriving at CMHS, she served as a project director and senior training and technical assistance specialist.
 Ms. Kelly provided training and technical assistance on the Safe Schools/Healthy Students project and the Tribal Youth Program.
 She served as project director for the Improving Mental Health Assessment and Service Delivery for Youth Expelled from Schools in California study.
 She has also served as a vice principal and an adjunct professor and lecturer of psychology and education.
 Ms. Kelly also served in grant programs related to substance abuse prevention and intervention, mental health prevention/early intervention, academic success, violence prevention, and social/emotional well-being.

 This webinar provided participants with a description of PFA, its role following an emergency, and its use in both the K-12 and higher education settings.
-Additionally, strategies for developing the necessary supports prior to an emergency, and for implementing PFA when needed, will be presented.
+Additionally, strategies for developing the necessary supports prior to an emergency, and for implementing PFA when needed, was presented.

 This 52-minute webinar session included a live PowerPoint presentation, as well as a Question and Answer session following the presentation.